HumanSignal/label-studio/docs/source/guide/styleguide.md

 <div class="code-tabs">
 <div data-name="Workload Identity">

-> Make sure that Workload Identity is enabled on your GKE cluster and that you meet the necessary prerequisites.
-See [Using Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) in the Google Kubernetes Engine guide.

 1. Set up the following environment variables, specifying the service account you created as the `GCP_SA` variable, and replacing the other references in `<>` as needed: